-- Drugs not listed on the Wellmark Blue Rx Complete Drug List. - Drugs in excess of a quantity limitation.
+- Drugs in excess of a quantity limitation.
 See Quantity Limitations later in this section. - Antigen therapy. - Drugs that are not FDA-approved. - Drugs that are not approved to be covered by Wellmark's P&T Committee. - Investigational or experimental drugs. - Compounded drugs that do not contain an active ingredient in a form that has been approved by the FDA and that require a prescription to obtain. - Compounded drugs that contain bulk powders or that are commercially available as a similar prescription drug. - Drugs determined to be abused or otherwise misused by you. - Drugs that are lost, damaged, stolen, or used inappropriately. - Contraceptive medical devices, such as intrauterine devices and diaphragms, as these are covered under your medical benefits.
 See Contraceptives, page 17. - Convenience packaging.
 If the cost of the convenience packaged drug exceeds what the drug would cost if purchased in its normal container, the convenience packaged drug is not covered. - Cosmetic drugs. - Infused drugs.
 These may be covered under your medical benefits.
-See Specialty Drugs, page 27. - Irrigation solutions and supplies. - Medication Therapy Management (MTM) when billed separately. - Therapeutic devices or medical appliances.

-- Infertility drugs. - Weight reduction drugs.
+See Specialty Drugs, page 27. - Irrigation solutions and supplies. - Medication Therapy Management (MTM) when billed separately. - Therapeutic devices or medical appliances. - Infertility drugs. - Weight reduction drugs.